ucsb-cs148/s21/_lectures/lect15.md

     * The Design Document does not need to directly relate to the repository or to deployment details.
 It operates on a higher level: Overall SW architecture, modules, and their interaction.
 It also contains the UX design documentation...
 * Deployment instructions will be really important for the **group peer-evaluation** next week [lab08](https://ucsb-cs148.github.io/s21/lab/lab08/).
 * **Code Freeze** for your projects will be a week later, **Friday, June 4th**!
-* All documentation apart from the presentation video will be due at the end of **Tuesday, June 8th**.
+* All documentation and the presentation video will be due at the end of **Tuesday, June 8th**.
 * Project presentations will take place, as long announced and planned, during the final exam slot, **June 10th, 4-7pm**.

 Here, again, is the now agreed-upon point percentage breakdown for grading that the teaching team plans to use for the “Final Product” 35% of the course grade: